-3 years ago, Halfen Moment became the first Malaysian coupler manufacturer to achieve AFCAB certification for our JoinTec mechanical coupler system, but we are going from strength to strength and are proud to announce that Halfen Moment is the first company in Malaysia to receive quality recognition in accordance to ISO 15835-1: 2009 standard by Construction Research Institute of Malaysia (CREAM), an independent and transparent certification body in Malaysia which delivers certificates of conformity to companies that manufacture or fix on-site concrete reinforcing steel or their accessories.
+Halfen Moment is proud to announce that we are the first company in Malaysia to receive quality recognition in accordance to ISO 15835-1: 2009 standard by Construction Research Institute of Malaysia (CREAM), an independent and transparent certification body in Malaysia under CIDB which delivers certificates of conformity to companies that manufacture or fix on-site concrete reinforcing steel or their accessories.

 TODAY, the demand for efficient splicing systems have become increasingly important due to increased construction complexities, design requirements, escalating costs and limitations of traditional lap splicing methods.
 This has driven the need for alternatives that provide both structural robustness and cost effectiveness.